Your Preferred Workplace Culture

 Once you have assessed your current corporate culture, make sure that you take meaningful engagement actions by maintaining what is working, monitoring areas at risk, leveraging strengths, and prioritizing for “repair” those critical few unhealthy areas that matter most.

 Like Lee Ross and Malcolm Gladwell, we believe external circumstances and social situations greatly influence behavior – especially for performance environments at work.
 Because of this, we hold leaders responsible for creating the circumstances for their people to thrive in a way that fits with the organization’s core values, behaviors, and strategies.

 Our organizational alignment research found that this means having high levels of clarity, transparency, alignment, credibility, and commitment regarding goals and accountabilities, success metrics, roles and behaviors, scope and interdependencies, action plans, and accountability mechanisms.

-High performance cultures create motivation by providing positive feedback for desired behaviors, negative feedback for undesired behaviors, and compelling reasons for people to stay and improve.
+High performance cultures create motivation by providing positive feedback for desired behaviors, giving negative feedback for undesired behaviors, and ensuring compelling reasons for people to stay and improve.
 All systems that expose, communicate, and manage performance need to align with your desired culture.
-When they are out of sync, your culture suffers.
+When they are out of sync, your culture and your business suffers.

 - Hire and Orient to Your Preferred Workplace Culture